m0tive/tinyXML/readme.txt

 <h2> Related Projects </h2>

 TinyXML projects you may find useful!
+(Descriptions provided by the projects.)

 <ul>
 <li> <b>TinyXPath</b> (http://tinyxpath.sourceforge.net).
 TinyXPath is a small footprint